jj-wohlgemuth/aic-flight-deck/README.md

+# AIC Flight Deck

-# Simple Web GUI Drag & Drop App for the AIC API
+A Simple Web GUI Drag & Drop App for the AIC API

 > **Disclaimer:**
 > This tool is a **community project**, created and was created privately by me.